Unlock hundreds more features

 Seal with tape and continue using

 A leaking sharps container poses a risk of exposure and must be replaced at once.
 OSHA mandates puncture-resistant, leak-proof containers to ensure safety.
 Continuing to use a compromised container violates bloodborne pathogen control requirements.
-See OSHA for guidance.
+See for guidance.

 Which bloodborne pathogen poses the greatest risk to healthcare workers after a needlestick injury?